uncefact/project-vckit/apps/ui/README.md

 ## White-labelling

-The Digital Verification Platform (DVP) supports white-labelling through the use of configuration files.
+VCKit supports white-labelling through the use of configuration files.

 ### General Configuration